Search

 Itinerary

-Day 1: Arrival in Toblach/Niederdorf
+Day 1: Arrival in Dobbiaco

-Day 2: Toblach/Niederdorf - Cortina d'Ampezzo (60 km)
+Day 2: Dobbiaco - Cortina d'Ampezzo (60 km)

-Breakfast and then set off on the first stage of the day.
+Monday: Breakfast and then set off on the first stage of the day.
 Through the Braies Valley you reach the breathtaking Lake Braies.
 Continue to the Prato Piazza high plateau, from where you have a great view of the Dürrenstein and the Hohe Gaisl.
 One highlight is a viewpoint of the famous Three Peaks.
 You then reach the Höhlenstein Valley via the old military road.
 On the old route of the Dolomite Railway, you can enjoy the Gemärk Pass and wonderful views of the Southern Alps.
 At the end of the day, you will reach the Olympic town of Cortina d’Ampezzo.

 Altitude difference: 1,400 m – Level of difficulty: 2-3/5